Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• CDPH/MCAH and DHCS/ISCD will disseminate information to local MCAH and CCS programs on best practices in transition.*
+• CDPH/MCAH and DHCS/ISCD will disseminate information to local MCAH and CCS programs on best practices and emerging care coordination opportunities for successful transitions to adult health care.

-• DHCS/ISCD will support CCS counties to collaborate with Medi-Cal Managed Care Plans on facilitating transition to adult services for CYSHCN.
+• DHCS/ISCD will support CCS counties to collaborate with Medi-Cal Managed Care Plans and pertinent community-based organizations on facilitating transition to adult services for CYSHCN.

 CYSHCN Objective 2 | Strategy 2